betterscientificsoftware/bssw.io/Articles/Blog/2022-07-BSSwFellows2021.md

 ### Increasing developer productivity and innovation through diversity and the normalization of inclusion

 According to a DOE Advanced Scientific Advisory Committee Workforce Subcommittee Letter in 2014, DOE labs are facing workforce challenges and need to develop more effective techniques to attract and sustain a full spectrum of talent.
 The letter also calls for new approaches to recruiting and retaining computing sciences staff, especially those from underrepresented backgrounds such as women and minorities.
 To address the challenge to develop, retain, and diversify the workforce, BSSw Fellow Mary Ann Leung developed and curated lessons learned and exemplar programs and activities, which the scientific software development community can adopt, adapt, and put into practice.
-She facilitated community discussion to scope the needs and collect best practices and, and she disseminated the lessons learned in both written and presentation formats.
+She facilitated community discussion to scope the needs and collect best practices, and she disseminated the lessons learned in both written and presentation formats.
 These activities are increasing awareness and knowledge of key issues and approaches to diversity and inclusion.
 Learn more at:

 <a href="https://doi.org/10.6084/m9.figshare.17192492" class="link-row">DOE RFI response on Software Stewardship: “A multipronged approach to building a diverse workforce and cultivating an inclusive professional environment for DOE high-performance computing” </a>
 <a href="https://bit.ly/ECP-Broader-Engagement-Initiative-2022-03" class="link-row">ASCAC presentation on “ECP Broader Engagement Initiative” </a>
 <a href="https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar064" class="link-row">HPC-Best Practices Webinar: Normalizing Inclusion by Embracing Difference</a>
 <a href="https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=71877" class="link-row">Panel Discussion on Diversity and Inclusion for Careers in CSE: Challenges and Best Practices</a>
 <a href="https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=73827" class="link-row">Current and Future Trends Impacting Inclusivity in High-Performance Scientific Computing</a>
-<a href="https://www.lorentzcenter.nl/vive-la-difference-research-software-engineers.html" class="link-row"> Increasing developer productivity and innovation through diversity and the normalization of inclusion</a>
+<a href="https://www.lorentzcenter.nl/vive-la-difference-research-software-engineers.html" class="link-row"> Increasing Developer Productivity and Innovation through Diversity and the Normalization of Inclusion</a>

 <br>